 So if you are feeling a little down, making sure you eat foods that are good for you rather than binging on junk food, can be the first step towards starting to feel better and happier.

-If lockdown has left you with a bit more time to get creative in the kitchen, then why not try one of these feel-good recipes, packed with foods that will enrich your body and lift your mood!
+Try one of these feel-good recipes, packed with foods that will enrich your body and lift your mood!

 Ginger Salmon Stir Fry